FernanZL/rest_rev_pred/README.md

-# Data Preprocessing and Regression Model Training for Backpack Price.
+# Data Preprocessing and Regression Model Training for Restaurant Revenue.

 This proyect consists of data preprocessing and training of a regression model for Kaggle's Restaurant Revenue Predicition competition.
 You can download the data from the competition's [page](https://www.kaggle.com/c/restaurant-revenue-prediction/data)